 And follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast: FDA warns of increased risk of death with IV antibacterial Tygacil (tigecycline) and approves new Boxed Warning mp3(MP3 - 3.5MB) FDA Drug Safety Communication: FDA warns of increased risk of death with IV antibacterial Tygacil (tigecycline) and approves new Boxed Warning Tigecycline (marketed as Tygacil) Information Tygacil Label
+FDA Drug Safety Podcast: FDA warns of increased risk of death with IV antibacterial Tygacil (tigecycline) and approves new Boxed Warning mp3(MP3 - 3.5MB) [ARCHIVED] FDA Drug Safety Communication: FDA warns of increased risk of death with IV antibacterial Tygacil (tigecycline) and approves new Boxed Warning Tigecycline (marketed as Tygacil) Information Tygacil Label